 Greetings yet again, and welcome to another installment of Trans Book Club!
 Today we're looking at The Witch Boy series, a trilogy of graphic novels that, while not overtly trans, are nonetheless super-duper trans.
 And also just enjoyable and nifty and awesome, so.
 Here we are.
-At present, The Witch Boy series is comprised of … Continue reading Trans Book Club: The Witch Boy”
+At present, The Witch Boy series is comprised of … Continue reading Trans Book Club: The Witch Boy

 Greetings, friends, and welcome to another installment of Trans Book Club!
 Today we're going to be looking at the imaginative and affirming YA novel Euphoria Kids, by Alison Evans.
-I can honestly say that this was a book unlike any I've ever read, and while I do have a few small critiques, overall I really, deeply enjoyed it.
+I can honestly say that this was a book unlike any I've ever read, and I very much enjoyed reading it.
 Venture below for more!
-There … Continue reading Trans Book Club: Euphoria Kids”
+There … Continue reading Trans Book Club: Euphoria Kids

 Hello, friends, and welcome to another thrilling edition of Trans Book Club!
 Last time we talked about Peter Darling, a trans reimagining of Peter Pan, and today we'll be looking at Peyton Thomas' Both Sides Now, a YA novel that involves a young trans man, a national debate, and a great deal of humor and … Continue reading Trans Book Club: Both Sides Now

 Greetings, friends.
 In the interest of posting some actual content on this blog, I thought it might be fun to start going through the multitude of trans-related books I have in my possession and saying a thing or two about them.
-Most of the trans books I've read over the last year or so have … Continue reading Trans Book Club: Peter Darling”
+Most of the trans books I've read over the last year or so have … Continue reading Trans Book Club: Peter Darling

 A few months ago over spring break, my roommate went out of town on vacation and I found myself with the apartment to myself (and no classes to teach) for a solid week.
-I used this time to start work on a story I've been wanting to tell for a long time: Namely, a trans … Continue reading Sneak Peek: Dreamers (Trans YA Novel)”
+I used this time to start work on a story I've been wanting to tell for a long time: Namely, a trans … Continue reading Sneak Peek: Dreamers (Trans YA Novel)

-Want to get started down the road to vegan cooking but don't want to be too good at it?
+Want to get started down the road to vegan cooking but don't want to be TOO good at it?
 If your kitchen is way too clean and peaceful and you'd like to incorporate some (potentially) delicious disasters, look no further: This book is for you.